itzcole03/StatMusePicksv2/ManusPlan/technical_implementation_guide.md

 - Model artifact note: a persisted toy model for dev/testing is stored at `backend/models_store/LeBron_James.pkl` (tracked via Git LFS).
 Use this artifact for local integration smoke tests when appropriate.

+- Promotion note: the `PlayerModelRegistry` now supports promotion metadata (who/when/notes) and there is a small CLI `backend/scripts/promote_model.py` to mark a model version as promoted for production.
+Unit tests were added under `backend/tests/test_model_promotion.py`.